poult-lab/daily-word/english_words_ learning.md

 02.starter 英/ˈstɑːtə(r)/

-[n] "a small amount of food that is served before the main course of a meal"
+[n] {北美英语 usually appetizer} "a small amount of food that is served before the main course of a meal"

-03.immersive /ɪˈmɜːrsɪv/

-[adj] I feel that the language barrier has been lifted and it's much easier  for global fans to have an immersive experience with my music./Department of Immersive Media Engineering.

-"used to describe a computer system or image that seems to surround the user"
+[n] In track and field, a "starter" is the official responsible for ensuring a fair, consistent start using specific commands.

+"a person who gives the signal for a race to start"

+03.starters

+[n] "Starters in sports are the primary athletes who begin a game, typically chosen by coaches based on skill and strategy, with significant performance differences often observed compared to non-starters. "